Danielle Smith: 2012 election

 For most of the time before the 2012 provincial election, it appeared that Smith was poised to become the first woman to lead a party to victory in an Alberta election.
-Numerous polls indicated that the Wildrose Party could defeat the governing Progressive Conservatives, who were also led by a woman, Premier Alison Redford.
+Numerous polls indicated that the Wildrose Party could defeat the governing Progressive Conservatives, led by Premier Alison Redford.
 The PCs had governed the province since 1971, the second-longest unbroken run in government at the provincial level.

 The Wildrose Party won 17 seats on 34.3% of the popular vote, and took over Official Opposition status from the Alberta Liberal Party.
 Smith was elected to the Legislature from Highwood, just south of Calgary, on the same day, defeating John Barlow, editor of the Okotoks Western Wheel.

 Political pundits suggested Wildrose lost their early polling lead over the Progressive Conservatives due to Smith's defence of two Wildrose candidates who had made controversial remarks.
 Allan Hunsperger, running in an Edmonton riding, had written a blog post claiming that gays would end up in a "lake of fire" if they did not renounce their lifestyle.
 Ron Leech had claimed he would have a leg up on the competition in his Calgary riding because he was white.
 According to the National Post, Hunsperger and Leech's extreme views, as well as Smith's refusal to condemn them, cost her a chance of unseating Redford.
 Ultimately, Wildrose was denied victory mainly because it was unable to get any foothold in the urban areas.
 It won only two seats in Calgary and was completely shut out in Edmonton.

 In appraising the election results at the Wildrose 2012 annual general meeting, Smith advocated freezing out candidates who cannot respectfully communicate their views in future elections.
 Smith asked members to adopt a forward-looking policy platform for the next election.